-The estimated unit sell-through of the Company's products from the independent distributors to retailers decreased 5% in first quarter of 2018 from the comparable prior year period.
-For the same periods, the National Instant Criminal Background Check System ("NICS") background checks (as adjusted by the National Shooting Sports Foundation ("NSSF")) increased 1%.
-The decrease in estimated sell-through of the Company's products from the independent distributors to retailers is attributable to decreased overall consumer demand in the early stages of the first quarter of 2018, partially offset by increased demand in the latter part of the quarter.
+The estimated unit sell-through of the Company's products from the independent distributors to retailers increased 1% in the first nine months of 2018 compared to the prior year period.
+For the same period, the National Instant Criminal Background Check System ("NICS") background checks (as adjusted by the National Shooting Sports Foundation ("NSSF")) decreased 5%.
+The slight increase in estimated sell-through of the Company's products from the independent distributors to retailers is attributable to strong demand for some of the Company's recently introduced products, partially offset by decreased overall consumer demand in the first nine months of 2018.

-Sales of new products, including the Pistol Caliber Carbine, the Mark IV pistols, the LCP II pistol, the EC9s pistol, the Security-9 pistol, and the Precision Rimfire Rifle, represented \$37.2 million or 29% of firearm sales in the first quarter of 2018.
+Sales of new products, including the Pistol Caliber Carbine, the Mark IV pistol, the LCP II pistol, the EC9s pistol, the Security-9 pistol, and the Precision Rimfire Rifle, represented \$112.7 million or 30% of firearm sales in the first nine months of 2018.
 New product sales include only major new products that were introduced in the past two years.

-Estimated sell-through from the independent distributors to retailers and total adjusted NICS background checks for the trailing quarters follow:
+Estimated sell-through from the independent distributors to retailers and total adjusted NICS background checks for the trailing seven quarters follow:

-2018 2017 Q1 Q4 Q3 Q2 Q1 Estimated Units Sold from Distributors to Retailers (1) 509,500 425,600 341,300 362,400 533,800 Total adjusted NICS Background Checks (thousands) (2) 3,731 4,210 2,948 3,116 3,694
+2018 2017 Q3 Q2 Q1 Q4 Q3 Q2 Q1 Estimated Units Sold from Distributors to Retailers (1) 364,000 381,100 509,500 425,600 341,300 362,400 533,800 Total adjusted NICS Background Checks (thousands) (2) 2,708 2,863 3,731 4,210 2,948 3,116 3,694

 - (1) The estimates for each period were calculated by taking the beginning inventory at the distributors, plus shipments from the Company to distributors during the period, less the ending inventory at distributors.
-These estimates are only a proxy for actual market demand as they: - Rely on data provided by independent distributors that are not verified by the Company, - Do not consider potential timing issues within the distribution channel, including goodsin-transit, and - Do not consider fluctuations in inventory at retail. - (2) NICS background checks are performed when the ownership of most firearms, either new or used, is transferred by a Federal Firearms Licensee.
+These estimates are only a proxy for actual market demand as they: - Rely on data provided by independent distributors that are not verified by the Company, - Do not consider potential timing issues within the distribution channel, including goods-in-transit, and - Do not consider fluctuations in inventory at retail. - (2) NICS background checks are performed when the ownership of most firearms, either new or used, is transferred by a Federal Firearms Licensee.
 NICS background checks are also performed for permit applications, permit renewals, and other administrative reasons.